-Sandra Haynes MBE, Northfield
+Mrs Sandra Haynes MBE, Birmingham South West

 Sandra, a resident of Northfield for 30 years, has been a volunteer at both Queen Elizabeth and Selly Oak hospitals for nearly 5 years.
 She is a member of the Patient and Carer Council has been involved in a number of projects to improve patient experience.
 Sandra also holds the position of Secretary for the Friends of Queen Elizabeth Medical Centre, who frequently donate "added extras" for patients.

 Sukhdev was born and brought up in Edgbaston.
 He entered medical school in 1979 in Dundee and returned to live and work in Edgbaston after graduating in 1984.
 He worked at Selly Oak Hospital and then specialised as a GP in Bellevue Medical Centre, Edgbaston for 32 years.
 As a clinical doctor, Sukhdev has also taken on significant roles in clinical management and clinical leadership at senior Board level, both as a provider and a commissioner.

 He retired in 2019 after 35 years as a practising doctor.
 His focus since then has been on voluntary work in the community, particularly in relation to COVID-19 support and building community resilience.
 He is a member of the Birmingham Interfaith Forum.
 He is passionate about human rights and equality of all.